 The building housing a printing business shall not exceed five thousand (5,000) square feet of gross floor area.

 [RF: There is a limitation to 5,000 sq. feet of floor area.
-Is there a justification for this limit.] (leave as is – the board)
+Is there a justification for this limit.]
+[DC: For reference, the non-truck bay portion of the firehouse, including BR and KIT, is about 3600 sq ft.
+Could limit size simply to prevent the construction of one large business that would overwhelm the character of our small MU district] (leave as is – the board)

 Wholesale sales may be conducted as an accessory use to the principal retail sales.